ColinH/mini-coro-plus/README.md

 ## Interface

-The following is an annotated excerpt of `mini_coro_plus.hpp` with all parts that are not considered part of the public interface removed.
+The following is an excerpt of `mini_coro_plus.hpp` with all parts that are not considered part of the public interface removed.

 ```c++
 namespace mcp